Bahun

 Bahun (बाहुन), also known as Hill Brahmins, are a Brahmin varna among the Khas of Nepal.
-They are a sub-caste of the Kanyakubja Brahmin while their origins are from Kannauj and the Himalayan belt of South Asia.
+While their origins are disputed, the traditional view is that they arrived from India during the fourteenth century.
+Janajati activists usually view the Khas Aryas as migrants, while most Khas Arya academics-cum-activists claim that the group has always lived in Nepal.
 According to the 2011 Nepal census, Bahun is the second most populous group after Chhetri.

 According to 1854 Muluki Ain, the first Nepalese civil code, Bahuns were regarded as caste among sacred thread bearers (Tagadhari) and twice-born Hindus.

 Origin

 Traditionally, Bahuns were members of the Khas community together Chhetris.
 Possibly due to political power of the Khasa Malla kingdom, Khas Brahmins and Khas Kshatriyas had high social status in the present-day western Nepal.
 Bahuns, regarded as upper class Khas group together with Chhetris, were associated mostly with the Gorkha Kingdom and its expansion.

 There appears to be general agreement in historical records and family genealogy that Hill Brahmins (both Purbia and Kumai Bahuns) migrated from the Gangetic Plains to the western Himalayas then from there to the eastern Himalayas including Nepal.
 Nepali historians have claimed that Hill Brahmins entered the Himalayan region from Kannauj.

 According to Acharya Bamsavali, Bahuns have migrated from Kanyakubja to Jumla in Nepal.